From Annot to Munot

 On the back of the Emmersberg

-A fortress stood here on the back of the Emmersberg as early as the 14th century.
-Old depictions show an imposing tower called the Annot (“without distress”) with a defensive platform in front called the Zwingolf, which protected the tower since the 15th century.
+A fortress stood here on top of the Emmersberg as early as the 14 th century.
+Old depictions show an imposing tower called the Annot (“without distress”) with a defensive platform in front called the Zwingolf, which protected the tower since the 15 th century.
 Both were demolished after 1564 when the Munot was built.

 Bild: Museum zu Allerheiligen Schaffhausen (Foto: Jürg Fausch), Inv.
 C4618

-View of Schaffhausen in the “Stumpf-Chronik” (circa 1548) with the Annot (1), Zwingolf (2) and the tower called Römerturm (3) still existing.
+View of Schaffhausen in the ‘Stumpf’ Chronicle (circa 1548) showing the compound that predated today’s Munot: the Annot (1), the Zwingolf (2) and further downhill the Römerturm (3) which still survives today.

 1 | the Annot, 2 | Zwingolf, 3 | Römerturm